kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Note that images are displayed while preserving the pixel aspect ratio.
 Therefore images are scaled to fit either the given width or the given height.

-In the next example we reduce whitespace and use keyword parameters *cmap*, *vmin* and *vmax* to set a color map and the clip levels between which the color mapping is applied.
+In the next example we reduce whitespace and use keyword parameters *cmap*, *clipmin* and *clipmax* to set a color map and the clip levels between which the color mapping is applied.

 **Example: mu_withimage.py - Display image data using keyword parameters**